Browse the Guide:

 CLARK, EDWARD TRAVIS.
 LETTER, 1875.
 0.1 cu. ft.
 Student at the Virginia Agricultural and Mechanical College (now Virginia Tech) from 1874 to 1875.
 Letter written in June 1875 from Blacksburg to a friend in Alexandria, Virginia.
 Wrote that he was ill for the previous two months and was not able to study, and that he was advised to spend the summer in the mountains to recuperate.
 Ms95-002.

 CLARK, EVERT B. (1925-88).
 PAPERS, 1949-88.
 14.0 cu. ft.
 Aviation, science, and space journalist with Washington [D.C.]
 Daily News (1948-55); Aviation Week and Space Technology Magazine (1956-63); New York Times (1963-68); Newsweek Magazine; McGraw-Hill publications (1978-85); and Business Week Magazine (1986-88).
 Recipient of many awards, including the National Space Club's 1969 Battery Journalism Award for coverage of the Apollo program.
 Co-author (with Nicholas Horrock) of Contrabandista! (dealing with the South American drug trade, 1974); also covered the Watergate scandal for Newsweek.
 Correspondence, memoranda, research notes; and drafts and published copies of articles.
 Archives of American Aerospace Exploration.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms89-022.
 Note: This collection is in off-site storage and requires 2-3 days notice for retrieval.
 Please contact Special Collections for more information.

 CLARK, JOHN D. (1907-88).
 PAPERS, ca. 1923-88.
 4.0 cu. ft.
 Rocket fuel developer; chief chemist at the Naval Air Rocket Test Station and its successor, the Liquid Propulsion Laboratory at the Picatinny Arsenal, Dover, New Jersey (1949-1970).
 Received a B.S. from Cal Tech (1930); M.S., University of Wisconsin (1932); PhD., Stanford University (1934).
 Under Clark's direction, a new family of storable high-energy liquid propellants later used in the Apollo program was developed by Navy civilian scientists in 1959.
 Author of Ignition!
 An Informal History of Liquid Rocket Propellants (1972) and numerous science fiction stories.
 Papers include correspondence, drafts of scientific and science fiction publications, notes, an unpublished typescript memoir, diaries (1923-84), photographs, and news clippings.
 Archives of American Aerospace Exploration.
 Ms88-058.
 Note: This collection is in off-site storage and requires 2-3 days notice for retrieval.
 Please contact Special Collections for more information.